jy-yuan/KIVI/README.md

 Implementation of [KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache](https://arxiv.org/abs/2402.02750)

 ## Updates
+- [2024.04.03]: We add a new GSM8K example to show the performance of 2/4 bit KiVi.

 - [2024.02.05]: KIVI ver.
 2 is released on [arXiv](https://arxiv.org/abs/2402.02750).